mvarshney/simjs-source/trunk/docs/request.rst

 * To use a facility, via :func:`useFacility`.
 * To put tokens in a buffer, via :func:`putBuffer`.
 * To get tokens from buffer, via :func:`getBuffer`.
+* To store objects in a store, via :func:`putStore`.
+* To retrieve object from a store, via :func:`getStore`.
 * To wait on an event, via :func:`waitEvent`.
 * To queue on an event, via :func:`queueEvent`.